mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 This is not acceptable, or these behaviors and attitudes are acceptable.
 And then another part that we talk about in the framework is having, you know, a culture of consent.
-And that's another one that, you know, Kim and I have spent a lot of time talking about, about we're in an organization.
-Organizations, aren't very explicit on a culture of consent.
+And that's another one that, you know, Kim and I have spent a lot of time talking about where in an organization, organizations aren't very explicit on a culture of consent.
 Right?
-So like Michaela, you've probably worked at organizations where if we said, Hey, was there a culture of consent in your previous organization or company?
+So like Michaela, you've probably worked at organizations where if we said, hey, was there a culture of consent in your previous organization or company?
 Most people will say, well, yeah, there's a culture of consent.
 No one's going to say no, we don't have a culture of consent, but it's implicit.